Experts at the Viet Nam Academy of Science and Technology appreciate Vinsers’ abilities as researchers

 In the future, students will continue to receive guidance and training in order to take part in prestigious international and domestic competitions suitable to the personal development planning for each of them.
 The GATE Center will also work with experts, to continue to find new opportunities for students to realize their full potential.

 These are 2 major projects with high applicability and feasibility.
 For the bee propolis project, by isolating and identifying anti-bacterial elements in bee propolis, the group will try to combine them into a daily mouthwash, to improve protection for teeth and prevent oral diseases caused by bacteria.
-The Cordyceps project aims to isolate a type of mushroom to produce optimum variety through sexual hybridization and tissue culture.
+The Cordyceps project aims to isolate a type of mushroom to produce optimum variety through sexual hybridization.

 Doctors of Science provided direct guidance and appreciated Vinsers’ spirit of research and innovation

-Not simply resigned to making introductions, the GATE Center also facilitated students’ work together with experts, and Doctor of Science.
+Not simply resigned to making introductions, the GATE Center also facilitated students’ mentorship with experts in the field.

 Directly in charge of the group comprising Minh Quan – Đuc Minh and Quynh Tram are 2 Doctors in the Biology Department of the Ha Noi University of Education: Doctor of Genetic Engineering – Biochemistry Le Thi Tuoi (graduated from Sun Moon University, South Korea) and Genetics Doctor Nguyen Xuan Viet, Head of Genetics Department (graduated from Okayama University, Japan).